kubernetes-sigs/prow/site/content/en/docs/components/core/deck/github-oauth-setup.md

 ---
-title: "prow/cmd/deck/github_oauth_setup.md"
+title: "How to setup GitHub Oauth"
+weight: 10
+description: >

 ---

-# How to setup GitHub Oauth
 This document helps configure GitHub Oauth, which is required for [PR Status](https://prow.k8s.io/pr) and for the rerun button on [Prow Status](https://prow.k8s.io).
 If OAuth is configured, Prow will perform GitHub actions on behalf of the authenticated users.